jaimelovera/personal-portfolio-v2/README.md

 https://www.jaimelovera.com/

 ## Motivation
 I wanted a place to share all of my personal projects and to provide contact information.

 In the future I plan to redesign this website using React and a database to make this easier to maintain and update.
+And maybe add a blog!

 ## App Info